Now That's What I Call Music! discography: Now That's What I Call an Era (2025–present)

-Now Vinyl series (2021-present)
+Now Vinyl series (2021–present)

-The 21st century vinyl revival inspired limited edition vinyl only Now collections.
-They are not issued on any other format, and are limited to a run of just 1200 copies worldwide.
-Some of them have unique track listings and are not related to similarly themed collections already issued on compact disc, however, more recent releases have been 'selections' taken from a larger CD collection (Rock, for example).
-Due to the higher cost of pressing vinyl and the limited time they are available, they are at least three times more expensive than their compact disc counterparts.
+The 21st-century vinyl revival inspired limited-edition Now collections issued on vinyl only, limited to a run of 1200 copies worldwide.
+Some of them have unique track listings and are not related to similarly themed collections already issued on compact disc; however, more recent releases have been 'selections' taken from a larger CD collection (Rock, for example).
+Due to the higher cost of pressing vinyl and the limited time they are available, they cost at least three times their compact-disc counterparts.
 They are mostly pressed on black vinyl as standard although some are released on coloured vinyl.
-The Now Yearbook series also releases a vinyl selection of its primary release, with an Extra round-up vinyl boxset featuring tracks from the CD-only series, released at the end of 2022.
+The Now Yearbook series also releases a vinyl selection of its primary release, with an Extra round-up vinyl box set featuring tracks from the CD-only series, released at the end of 2022.